Skip to content

 Dispatches a long-running task, waits 4 s for it to start, SIGKILLs the worker, starts a replacement alongside the Phoenix resurrector.
 Repeated 5 times.

-• Relier (7.3 s avg · 9.4 s p99): Phoenix detects the stale heartbeat within one scan cycle and re-queues the orphaned task onto re-queue.
+• Relier (6.9 s avg · 7.0 s p99): Phoenix detects the stale heartbeat within one scan cycle and re-queues the orphaned task onto re-queue.
 The replacement worker picks it up.
 All 5 cycles recovered.
+(The --scale run holds 7.0 s avg · 7.0 s p99 across 20 cycles.)

 • Vanilla (lost): No heartbeat, no resurrector.
 Task is gone.